 Welcome to Auditory Processing Disorder

 It can be either neurologically based, or the result of head injury or ear infections.
-List of common signifiers of Auditory Progressing Disorder in teenagers and adults, it isn’t hard to see how it could so easily apply to almost anyone:
+It is sometimes mixed up and can be misdiagnosed as autism as it shares some of the symptoms.
+Confusion and following instructions can be the first indication.
+Some signs show up in the early grades when children are expected to become listeners.
+But because not all children develop all their skills at the same time, most audiologists advise waiting until the child is 7 or 8 years old.
+List of common signifiers of Auditory Progressing Disorder can present in teenagers and adults, it isn’t hard to see how it could so easily apply to almost anyone:

 - Speaking louder than necessary;